 How to Frost and Decorate

-Here's how I filled and frosted the mocha cupcakes:
+Here's how I filled and frosted the cupcakes:

 You can either make a small hole or a big hole using either a small knife or the back of a large piping tip.
-Fill the center of the cupcakes using small piping then finally, pipe small or tall peaks on top.
+Fill the center of the cupcakes using small piping, then pipe small or tall peaks on top.

 To decorate, simply top with mini chocolate chips or sprinkle with grated chocolate bars.

 To make the cupcake batter, a simple hand whisk is all you need.
-I highly recommend using a stand or hand mixer if making a big batch.
+I highly recommend using a hand or a stand mixer if making a big batch.